 In Burwell v.
 Hobby Lobby Stores, Inc., 134 S. Ct.
 2751 (2014), the Supreme Court provided some guidance regarding the rights of closely held corporations under the Religious Freedom Restoration Act of 1993.
-If confirmed, I will fully and faithfully follow all Supreme Court and Fifth Circuit precedent, including Hobby Lobby.
+If confirmed, I will fully and faithfully follow all Supreme Court and Eighth Circuit precedent.
 As a judicial nominee, I do not believe it appropriate to comment further on an abstract and hypothetical scenario, which is or may be the subject of pending or impending litigation.
 See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).